doofin/hugo-docs-theme/README.md

 ## Project architecture
+Currently, the theme folder is passed as argument to hugo command rather than using hugo modules, for github pages.
+The `go.mod` in this repo is problematic, please refer to the upstream repo for module usage.

 The theme uses the following technologies:
 - sass for styling, under the `layouts/partials/head/index.html`, which invokes hugo's sass processor
 - go lang for module mechanism(`go.mod` and `go.sum` files), which is used by hugo to manage themes as modules, pay attention since the module mechanism is complicated as it requires versioning